candlepin/candlepin.github.io/README.md

 1. Submit your changes as a PR.
 The Travis continuous integration hook will run automatically.
 If the build fails, correct it.
-Otherwise, when the PR is merged into master, a webhook will inform Openshift and Openshift will rebuilt and deploy the application.
+Otherwise, when the PR is merged into master, a webhook will inform Openshift and Openshift will rebuild and deploy the application.
+Just for reference, the webhook URL can be found in the Openshift console by going to the "Configuration" tab for a BuildConfig.
+The secret to use can be found under the "triggers" section if you select "Edit YAML" under "Actions" for a BuildConfig.
 1. Travis configuration is in `.travis.yml` and in a few files located in the `_travis` directory.
 1. If you need to work more extensively with Travis, I recommend installing